ZEN-universe/ZEN-explorer/README.md

 ## Deployment
 The simplest way to start the frontend in production mode is by using the provided Dockefile.
 Simply install Docker (https://docs.docker.com/get-docker/), build the image with `docker build . -t explorer` and run it with `docker run -p 8050:8050 explorer`.

+## Project structure

+Each route in Svelte is one folder in the `routes` that contains a `+page.svelte` file.
+All of these pages are more or less independent of each other.
+There are some parts of the pages, that can be reused.
+These are called components and are contained in the `components` folder.
+The `lib` folder contains utilities that are used by different pages and components.